Please read the information below which gives details of our PE and Sport Premium Grant and how we allocate the funding.

 - Funding the appointment of a PE Co-ordinator on a part-time basis shared with other local Confederation schools, to organise PE events and provide the opportunity for all pupils to compete in inter-school competitions.

-- Providing additional resources for PE and school sport.
+- Providing additional resources for PE and school sport for pupils now and in the future.

-We aim to make these changes sustainable by ensuring quality CPD for the P.E lead and all staff and by working closely with our confederation of schools.
+We aim to make these changes sustainable by ensuring quality CPD (Continuing Professional Development) for the P.E lead and all staff and by working closely with our confederation of schools.